rtsketo/SakuraStats/README.md

 &nbsp;

 ### App Discription
-&nbsp;&nbsp;&nbsp;&nbsp;Sakura Stats is an app that focuses on gathering, processing and displaying player statistics of a clan and it can help determine which players are performing good in wars, which of them still have low level cards and which are inactive.
+&nbsp;&nbsp;&nbsp;&nbsp;SakuraStats is an Android app that gathers players' stats of the same clan.
+You can use it for your clan to determine which players are performing well in Clan Wars, which of them still have low level cards and who are inactive.

-&nbsp;&nbsp;&nbsp;&nbsp;One the main unique features of the app is the war forecast, in which the app can predict with moderately accuracy the outcome of the current clan war.
-This could be useful in notifying your clanmates early of a potential loss and making then extra cautious when building a deck or playing the final battle.
+&nbsp;&nbsp;&nbsp;&nbsp;Its unique feature is to forecast the outcome of an ongoing Clan War with moderate accuracy.
+This is truly useful if you plan on notifying your clanmates early of an upcoming loss and taking extra caution when building a deck or playing the final battle.